 She went missing on May 14 before the Shanghai police notified her parents that she had been detained on criminal charges.

-A former lawyer, Zhang has previously been critical of the Chinese Communist Party (CPP).
+A former lawyer, Zhang has previously been critical of the Chinese Communist Party (CCP).
 The Shanghai police have summoned and threatened her several times in the past for expressing her views.

 In 2019, she began disseminating material online in support of the Hong Kong protests.
 Last September, after she demonstrated publicly by holding an umbrella with the words "Terminate socialism, Replace the CCP," the police detained her for more than two months, allegedly forcing her to undergo testing for psychopathy twice, according to 維權網, a Chinese human rights-related blog.